ameliorater/unit-converter/README.md

 <br>

+__Other Notes:__
-__Note:__ Enter 'see units' at any time to see a full list of units available from the table.txt file
+- Enter 'see units' at any time to see a full list of units available from the table.txt file

-__Also note:__ If you don't have rustc installed, a .exe file is included in the top level folder (make sure to download table.txt as well as the .exe)
+- If you don't have rustc installed, a .exe file is included in the top level folder (make sure to download table.txt as well as the .exe)
+- If you find any bugs or add units to the conversion table, please let me know or submit a pull request!

-__Credits:__ the unit conversion table was a group effort, and my edit distance function was heavily based on a geeksforgeeks post
+__Credits:__ The unit conversion table (table.txt) was a group effort, and my dynamic programming edit distance function was heavily based on a geeksforgeeks post (https://www.geeksforgeeks.org/edit-distance-dp-5/)